Ox-Tales: Authors

-John Le Carré, Xiaolu Guo, William Sutcliffe, Ali Smith, Lionel Shriver, Jeanette Winterson, Vikram Seth.

 Publication details

-Ox-Tales were published by Green Profile (a section of Profile Books) on 2 July 2009.
-They were originally published to mark the start of Oxfam's first annual book festival - "Bookfest" (4–18 July 2009).
+Ox-Tales were published by Green Profile (owned by Profile Books) on 2 July 2009.
+They were originally published to mark the start of Oxfam's first annual book festival, Bookfest (4–18 July 2009).

 Reception

 In Autumn 2009, the National Association for the Teaching of English (NATE) recommended Ox-Tales to its readers as "enjoyable, thought-provoking reading for you and also for older students — well worth a place in the secondary school stock cupboard for KS4 of KS5."

 NATE reprinted Marina Lewycka's story "The Importance of Having Warm Feet" from the Ox-Tales: Earth collection in the October 2009 edition of their magazine, Classroom.